cheahengsoon/AI-100-Design-Implement-Azure-AISol/Lab1-Technical_Requirements/02-Technical_Requirements.md

 ### Environment Setup

 These labs are intended to be used with the .NET Framework using [Visual Studio 2017, Community Edition](https://www.visualstudio.com/downloads/).
+The original workshop was designed to be used, and was tested with, the Azure Data Science Virtual Machine (DSVM).
+Only premium Azure subscriptions can actually create a DSVM resource on Azure but the labs can be completed with a local computer running Visual Studio 2017 Community Edition and the required software downloads listed throughout the lab steps.

 ### Key Setup